Jeff Henderson (long jumper): Career

 Henderson jumped to place 1st in the long jump at the 2018 USA Outdoor Track and Field Championships to qualify to long jump at the 2018 IAAF Continental Cup and placed 3rd jumping this result helped the U.S. team to win the global challenge.
 At the 2018 IAAF Diamond League Final, he jumped to place 5th.

+Coaching

+Henderson coached the Little Rock Trojans track and field team in 2024 and began coaching the Western Kentucky Hilltoppers and Lady Toppers track and field programs in August 2024.